 Now, build a financial plan that works for you

-Deciding how to finance medical school is just the first of many big financial decisions you’ll make on your journey through med school and residency, and into practice.
-Now that you’ve started the process, you’ll find out quickly why it’s so important for you to understand the strategies available for financing your med school education and residency.
+Deciding how to finance medical school is just the first of many big financial decisions you’ll make on your journey through medical school and residency, and into practice.
+Now that you’ve started the process, you’ll find out quickly why it’s so important for you to understand the strategies available for financing your medical school education and residency.

-MD is happy to help in this and other ways.
-If you follow the advice in this guide, you’re likely to ace the subject of medical school funding — we only wish we could make it that easy for you to ace your exams!
+MD Financial is happy to help in this and other ways.
+If you follow the advice in this guide, you’ll likely ace the subject of medical school funding — we only wish we could make it that easy for you to ace your exams!

 * MD Advisor refers to an MD Management Limited Financial Consultant or Investment Advisor (in Quebec), or an MD Private Investment Counsel Portfolio Manager.